 If a lecture has downloadable materials available it will be noted in the curriculum on the course dashboard:

-You will also be notified if a lecture has downloadable resources in the lecture player.
+You will also be notified if a lecture has downloadable resources in the lecture video player.
 If the lecture includes these, you will see Resources available on the left hand side when you begin viewing it.

 If you click on the options icon beside the lecture title, the curriculum and downloadable resources will appear.
 You can download the file by clicking on the resource's title.

-If you wish to watch a lecture in full screen mode, you can do so by clicking the full screen icon located in the lower right-hand corner of the video player.
+If you wish to watch a lecture in full screen mode, you can do so by clicking the full screen icon located in the lower right-hand corner of the course player.
 To exit full screen mode, tap the ESC key, or click the full screen icon and the player will be returned to the original size.

 Improving Screencast Lectures